mongoid/mongoid-history/UPGRADING.md

 # Main Changes / Upgrading Notes

+See [#189](https://github.com/mongoid/mongoid-history/pull/189) for more information.

-* `:all` is just an alias to `:fields` for now, to support existing users of `mongoid-history`.
-In future, :all will track all the fields and relations of trackable class.
+* Currently, the `:all` option behaves identically to `:fields`.
+Future versions will track all fields and relations of trackable class when using `:all`.